-Lava Creek Lodge is a new small outpost lodge on the Aleutian Peninsula of Alaska, approximately 110 miles south/southwest of King Salmon, Alaska.
-The lodge accommodates a maximum of eight guests during both king and silver salmon seasons.
-It is custom-tailored for the serious King Salmon (Chinook) and Silver Salmon (Coho) angler who values remote and nearly untouched water, swing fishing for dime-bright kings, and popper and streamer action for big, hyper-aggressive silver salmon.
+Lava Creek Lodge is a small outpost lodge on the Aleutian Peninsula of Alaska, south/southwest of Bristol Bay, Alaska.
+The lodge accommodates a maximum of eight guests during king, chum, and silver salmon seasons.
+It is custom-tailored for the serious salmon angler who values remote and nearly untouched water, swing fishing for dime-bright kings and chums, and surface and streamer action for big, hyper-aggressive silver salmon.
 With the ultra-low occupancy, anglers get the pick of the litter of the best pools on the home river, as well as other rivers accessed by float plane.

 This is a classic jet boat and fly out operation.
 You will rarely if ever see other anglers on the river, so there is no rushing to get to the best water, and you will always be able to fish full days regardless of what the weather is doing.
 The boats are used for access only, and allow anglers to reach prime wading runs filled with fish.
-Each day, weather permitting, half the lodge guests will fly out to one of the other nearby rivers that are equally stacked with ocean bright fish, also using boats to access the best wade fishing opportunities.
+Weather permitting, some lodge guests will have the option to fly out to one of the other nearby rivers that are equally stacked with ocean bright fish during their stay, also using boats to access the best wade fishing opportunities.
 Since you will be fishing water influenced by tidal pushes daily, the boats can follow the fish as they shoulder upriver, or find the pools where they are stacked up at any given time.
 With two anglers per boat and guide, and only eight guests in camp at any one time, there is always plenty of fresh, fish-filled water to choose from.

 Both the home water and the rivers flown out to are shallow, low gradient tundra rivers, easily waded and navigated.
-They are perfect for swinging flies on sinking tips for king salmon, or casting and retrieving poppers and streamers on floating lines to holding silver salmon.
+They are perfect for swinging flies on sinking tips for king salmon and chum salmon, or casting and retrieving poppers and streamers on floating lines to holding silver salmon.

 In short, this is a pristine destination in a wild and beautiful place, with fishing that gets very little outside pressure.
 The country is spectacular, the lodging quite comfortable, and the fishing superb.
 It definitely rates as one of the finest king and silver fly fishing destinations on the planet!

-We are also adding four Grand Slam Weeks between king and silver season.
-These weeks are offered at a substantially reduced rate and specifically target ocean-bright chum salmon, trophy-sized Dolly Varden, rainbow trout, and grayling.
-These weeks are perfect for fly fishers, families and young anglers wanting lots of action on big, ocean-bright salmon, as well as a mixed bag of other species in the event they grow tired of hauling in savage-fighting chums.
+Grand Slam Weeks between king and silver season: These weeks are offered at a substantially reduced rate and specifically target ocean-bright chum salmon and large Dolly Varden, and rainbow trout, as well as king salmon in the early weeks and silvers in the late weeks.
+These Grand Slam weeks are perfect for fly fishers new to the sport, families and young anglers wanting lots of action on big, ocean-bright salmon, as well as a mixed bag of other species in the event they grow tired of hauling in savage-fighting chums.

-Not included in your Lava Creek Lodge package are Alaska State Sport Fishing License ($70) and King Salmon Stamp (only needed in June and July, $45) available online; fly fishing equipment (though there is some at the lodge if need be); gratuities; alcohol (wine and/or beer served with dinner - otherwise BYOB).
+Alaska State Sport Fishing License and King Salmon Stamp (the latter only needed in June and July) available online to purchase before your trip, fly fishing equipment (though there is some at the lodge if need be), gratuities, alcohol (limited wine and beer - otherwise BYOB, usually purchased in Anchorage or brought from home), and items of a personal nature.

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.